peterkappus/hugo-pk/content/blog/setting-okr-targets-and-psychological-safety/index.md

 How does this look in the context of grading OKRs?

-1. Remember that every OKR is a scientific experiment, not a task to complete.
+1. Remember that every OKR is a scientific experiment, not a task to complete
 2. Be ambitious in your own goals and celebrate when you come up short and learn something in the process
 3. Ask powerful questions.
 What didn't work?
 What will we do differently?
 Make sure you can answer these :smile: